aymenhafeez/aymenhafeez.github.io/_posts/2019-09-13-pi-formula.md

 title: Deriving an expression for pi from the error function
 ---

-A formula for pi with an interesting plot.
+A formula for pi derived from the error function.

 ---